C.F. Pachuca (women): First league title

-Pachuca returned to a league final during the Clausura 2024 tournament after having a successful regular phase campaign in which the team ended in the second place of the standings.
-In the final Pachuca faced América once again, but unlike the final both teams played two years prior, Pachuca this time was able to take advantage of their home ground by beating América 3–0 in the first-leg of the final, which was a result América was unable to overcome in the second-leg, with the final aggregate score being 3–2 in favor of Pachuca and therefore giving Pachuca their first league title in history.
+Pachuca Femenil returned to a league final during the Clausura 2024 tournament after having a successful regular phase campaign in which the team ended in second place of the standings.
+In the final, Pachuca faced América once again, but unlike the final both teams played two years prior, Pachuca this time was able to take advantage of their home ground by defeating América 3–0 in the first-leg of the final, which was a result América was unable to overcome in the second-leg, with the final aggregate score being 3–2 in favor of Pachuca and therefore giving Pachuca their first league title in history.